scala/docs.scala-lang/_overviews/overview/a-taste-of-scala.md

   - show a method with default parameters
   - show package "exports"
   - cover Option/Try/Either (functional error handling)
+  - do a search/replace on the word “field,” make sure it’s only used in classes, objects, traits
+    - don’t use "field," do use "variables," "binders," or maybe something like "assignment"
 -->

 This “Taste of Scala” section provides a whirlwind tour of Scala’s main features.
 After the initial tour in this section, the rest of the Overview will provide a few more details on the these features, and the Reference documentation will provide *many* more details.